CENTERING CULTURAL CONNECTIONS AND EQUITY AND IS KEY TO OUR SUCCESS

-CEED (Circular Environmental EDucation) Canada is a not-for-profit environmental awareness organization.
-We provide tools and resources to help people recognize and reduce their impact on their local communities and ultimately the global environment.
+CEED (Circular Environmental Education and Design) Canada is a not-for-profit with charitable status.
+We are an environmental awareness organization that provide fun and immersive learning experiences to help various communities recognize and reduce the impact on their local-global environments.

-We primarily work with low-income, racialized, communities in the social housing sector.
-In addition to the community, other partners include but are not limited to property managers, municipal leaders, funders, food security advocates, researchers, educators, and policymakers.
+We primarily work with low-income, highly diverse, communities in the social housing sector but have since expanded to post secondary communities.
+Other partners include but are not limited to property owners, managers, municipal leaders, funders, food security advocates, researchers, educators, and policymakers.

 While centering equity, CEED takes complex issues typically associated with climate action and makes them simple for community members to understand, convenient for people to implement, and culturally relevant to activate long-term behaviour change, resulting in reduced GHG emissions.